argoproj/argo-cd/docs/user-guide/parameters.md

 for projects like [argocd-image-updater](https://github.com/argoproj-labs/argocd-image-updater).
 - Support "discovering" applications in the Git repository by projects like [applicationset](https://github.com/argoproj/applicationset)
 (see [git files generator](https://github.com/argoproj/argo-cd/blob/master/applicationset/examples/git-generator-files-discovery/git-generator-files.yaml))

+> The following is available from v1.9 or later

 You can also store parameter overrides in an application specific file, if you are sourcing multiple applications from a single path in your repository.